 Eligible employees are automatically enrolled in the Plan, and pre-tax contributions are withheld at 3% of eligible compensation, unless the employee elects differently.
 Effective January 1, 2018 eligible employees were given the opportunity to elect Roth contributions.
-Participants may elect to contribute up to 75% of eligible compensation as defined by the Plan, except for highly compensated employees who may contribute from 1% to 7% of their compensation.
-This limit was changed to 8% effective August 1, 2017, then changed to 8.5% effective January 1, 2018.
-Contributions by participants are not to exceed the annual maximum of \$18,500 in 2018.
-Participants age 50 or older may also make additional "catch-up" contributions limited to \$6,000 in 2018.
+Participants may elect to contribute up to 75% of eligible compensation as defined by the Plan, except for highly compensated employees who may contribute from 1% to 8.5% of their compensation.
+Contributions by participants are not to exceed the annual maximum of \$19,000 in 2019.
+Participants age 50 or older may also make additional "catch-up" contributions limited to \$6,000 in 2019.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans ("rollovers").
-The Company matches each participant's contribution equal to \$0.50 for each \$1.00 contributed limited to the first 3% of the participant's compensation.
-The Company match is contributed to employees each pay period.
-For the year ended December 31, 2018, the Company contributed approximately \$592,000 (net forfeitures) in matching contributions.
+The Company matches each participant's compensation.
+The Company matches each participant's contributed to \$6,500 for each \$1.00 contributed limited to the first 3% of the participant's compensation.
+The Company matches contributed to employees each pay period.
+For the year ended December 31, 2019, the Company contributed approximately \$172,000 (net of forfeitures) in matching contributions.

 Discretionary contributions made by the Company under a profit sharing program are determined at the end of the year by the Company's Board of Directors.
 Participants whose compensation is in excess of the Social Security taxable wage base receive an allocation equal to the greater of 5.7% or a percentage equal to the Social Security contribution rate in effect at the beginning of the Plan year of such excess compensation.
 The contributions remaining after making the allocation, if any, are allocated to all eligible participants based on the ratio of a participant's compensation to the total compensation of all eligible participants, provided the participant has completed 1,000 hours of service during the Plan year and is an employee on the last day of the Plan year.
-No discretionary profit sharing contributions were made in 2018.
+No discretionary profit sharing contributions were made in 2019.

 Additional discretionary Company contributions are determined at the end of the year by the Company's Board of Directors.
 The Company can elect to provide an additional discretionary contribution up to 3% of a participant's compensation.
 To be eligible for the additional discretionary contribution, the participant must be actively employed on the last day of the Plan year and have completed 1,000 hours of service during the Plan year.
-An additional discretionary contribution of approximately \$425,000 was made for 2018, which is included in the approximately \$592,000 of matching contributions.
+An additional discretionary contribution of approximately \$412,000 was made for 2019.